 Knowing this information will allow you to design a plan to increase your call to action and build new relations.

-What Do You Want Your Audience To Do?
+What Do You Want Your Audience To Do

 Your social media call to action should inspire your audience to do a particular task.
 Knowing what your objectives are will help you to write better call to actions.

 - Do you want your audience to visit your website to view more information on your newest art?